Could you briefly introduce yourself and tell us about your career ?

 I'm a geneticist specializing in epigenetics.

 My professional experience at the Institut Pasteur lasted nine years, during which I had the opportunity to become a CNRS research fellow.
 With this experience behind me, I decided to spend a year working in the United States at the Cold Spring Harbor Laboratory, a research institute.
-It was then that I was able to set up a research team and join the Institut Curie in Paris, where I was appointed Director of the Genetics and Developmental Biology Unit in 2010.
+It was then that I was able to set up a research team and join the Institut Curie in Paris in 2001, and in 2010, I became Director of the Genetics and Developmental Biology Unit.
 In 2012, I was appointed Professor at the Collège de France, then Director General of EMBL in January 2019.

 How do you see your professorship at Collège de France ?

-Being a professor at the Collège de France enables me to communicate advanced studies on my research topic to the public.
-As such, this communication can stimulate reflection on subjects broader than my own research topic.
+Being a professor at the Collège de France enables me to communicate advanced studies on epigenetics, a fast-growing discipline, to the public.
+My lectures and seminars can stimulate reflection on subjects much broader than my own research.

-Being appointed a professor at the Collège de France has enabled me to broaden and open up my horizons even further, in particular by having the opportunity to interact with professors from various fields.
+Being appointed Professor at the Collège de France has enabled me to broaden and open up my horizons even further, with the opportunity to interact with professors from a wide range of fields and to tackle major, multi-disciplinary and topical subjects.

-Tell us about a highlight in your career
+Tell us about a highlight of your professional career

 Following on from the answer to the previous question, I'd like to mention the symposium " Migrations, réfugiés, exil ", organized by the Collège de France in 2016, which subsequently gave rise to the PAUSE program.
-Alain Prochiantz, who was a trustee of the Collège de France, and I brought together leading scientists and civil society figures to form the PAUSE program's support committee.
+At the instigation of Alain Prochiantz, who was administrator of the Collège de France at the time, we brought together leading figures from science and civil society to form the PAUSE program's support committee.
 Together, we signed an opinion piece published onOctober15 2016 to alert public opinion to the urgent need to welcome scientists in danger in France.

-Another highlight of my professional career : the co-discovery (in collaboration with Job Dekker) of a new rule for the spatial organization of chromosomes that reflects the way they function.
-This was an unexpected discovery whose studies opened up many new avenues for understanding certain pathologies, such as genetic diseases.
+Another highlight of my scientific career was the discovery (in collaboration with Job Dekker) of a new rule for the spatial organization of chromosomes that reflects how they function - associated topological domains (TADs).
+This was an unexpected discovery whose studies have opened up many new avenues for understanding gene regulation and certain pathologies.

 Have you encountered any obstacles in your career and how did you overcome them ?